About the Club

 How much does a membership cost?

-An annual household or individual membership is $25.00.
-An annual Junior Membership (25 yrs. or younger) is $10.00.
+An annual household membership is $25.00.
 An annual business membership is $100.00.
-Further discounts for family/individual memberships are available if you choose to pay for 2- or 3-year memberships.
+A further discount for family memberships is available if you choose to pay for a 3-year membership.

 Does a membership cover an individual or a family?

 A membership covers up to four members living in the same household.